Evidence-based practices and competencies in palliative care

 - The systematic literature reviews of evidence-based practices and the competencies required in palliative and end-of-life care.

 - Empirical data collected through semi-structured interviews with patients and their family members in specialized and primary health care as well as family members who had a loved one die in hospice.
 Health care professionals will be interviewed individually and in focus groups.

 - The third part includes the analysis of the content areas of palliative and end-of-life care and competencies through the method of meta-ethnography.

-Evidence-based practices and competences will be evaluated all over Finland as well as in Estonia and Scotland.
-The psychometric properties will be evaluated as well.
+Evidence based practices and competence will be evaluated all over Finland as well as in partner countries.
+The psychometric properties of the instruments will evaluated as well.
 Data will be collected from patients and family members, and health care professionals in specialized care and in primary health care.